 Minor Use Minor Species Development of Drugs; Research Project Grant (R01)

-The summary for the Minor Use Minor Species Development of Drugs; Research Project Grant (R01) Federal Grant is detailed below.
-It contains information such as the Catalog of Federal Domestic Assistance (CFDA) number, the government agency offering the grant, funding award amounts, and important deadlines.
-Verify the accuracy of the data FederalGrants.com provides by visiting the webpage noted in the Link to Full Announcement section or by contacting the appropriate person listed in the Grant Announcement Contact section.
+The summary for the Minor Use Minor Species Development of Drugs; Research Project Grant (R01) grant is detailed below.
+This summary states who is eligible for the grant, how much grant money will be awarded, current and past deadlines, Catalog of Federal Domestic Assistance (CFDA) numbers, and a sampling of similar government grants.
+Verify the accuracy of the data FederalGrants.com provides by visiting the webpage noted in the Link to Full Announcement section or by contacting the appropriate person listed as the Grant Announcement Contact.
+If any section is incomplete, please visit the website for the Food and Drug Administration, which is the U.S. government agency offering this grant.

 Federal Grant Title: Minor Use Minor Species Development of Drugs; Research Project Grant (R01)